 Try to stay relaxed, get some extra sleep, and consider deep breathing exercises throughout the day, every day, to ensure the abdominal organs and the lymphatic system are being stimulated.
 It is recommended in the Cayce readings to use castor oil packs on the abdomen to prepare for a colonic; three or more are especially helpful.

 Visit the Colon Hydrotherapy section of AREHealth.org for more pre-colonic suggestions for the most comfortable and beneficial session!
-You can book online at the page bottom, or call the spa at 757-457-7202!
+Call the spa at 757-457-7202!